joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/13/theater/kate-nash-only-gold.html?searchResultPosition=1

 **Saudi Arabia Pushes Back at U.S. Outrage Over Oil Cuts**\
-`The kingdom said that the Biden administration had asked for a one-month delay to the reduction in output.
+`The kingdom said it had rejected the Biden administration’s urging for a one-month delay to the reduction in output.
 That could have prevented a price spike before the American midterm elections.`\
 https://nytimes.com/2022/10/13/world/middleeast/us-saudi-oil-production.html?searchResultPosition=2

 **Alice Gerrard Didn’t Plan a Bluegrass Career.
 She Broke Its Glass Ceiling.**\